AdobeDocs/uix/src/pages/services/aem-cf-console-admin/code-generation/index.md

 ---
-title: Extensions Development Guide - AEM Content Fragments Console Extensibility
+title: Code Generation Guide - AEM Content Fragments Console Extensibility
-description: Learn how to generate base structure of UI Extension.
+description: Learn how to generate base structure of AEM Content Fragments Console Extension.
 contributors:
   - https://github.com/AdobeDocs/uix
 ---
 # Code Generation for AEM Content Fragments Console Extension

-The [AEM Content Fragment Console Extension Template](https://github.com/adobe/aem-cf-admin-ui-ext-tpl) help developers to bootstrap their App Builder apps when using the [CLI](https://github.com/adobe/aio-cli) and generates basic extension structure and all required code.
+The [AEM Content Fragment Console Extension Template](https://github.com/adobe/aem-cf-admin-ui-ext-tpl) help developers to bootstrap their App Builder apps when using the [AIO CLI](https://github.com/adobe/aio-cli) and generates basic extension structure and all required code.

-Template is optional to use but we highly recommend it in order to save time and has less knowledge regarding internal UI Extensions structure.
+Template is optional to use, but we highly recommend it in order to save time and has less knowledge regarding internal UI Extensions structure.

 Template provides code generation capabilities targeted to 3 main developers group:
 1. Novices, developers who just starting explore UI Extensibility will benefit from direct links to documentation and ability to generate working demo project.